-Oliver R. Goodenough is currently a fellow at The Berkman Center for Internet and Society at
+Oliver R. Goodenough is currently a Faculty Associate at The Berkman Center for Internet and Society at

 Professor Goodenough has done extensive work in the combination of biology, evolutionary theory and law, focusing on three main topics: (i) the neurological basis of law and the sense of justice, (ii) evolutionary theory, particularly as applied to cultural evolution, and (iii) the application of game theory, cognitive neuroscience and evolutionary thought to problems of law, business and economics.
 In addition to his own work, Professor Goodenough has been an organizer of more than 25 academic conferences, in cooperation with institutions including the

 On neuroscience and law, Professor Goodenough was co-editor of Law and the Brain, a dedicated issue of the Philosophical Transactions of the Royal Society B: Biological Sciences, (Nov.
 2004), which included his papers Law and the brain: Introduction (with S. Zeki, Vol. 359, P. 1661-1665), A neuroscientific approach to normative judgment in law and justice (with K. Prehn, Vol. 359 P. 1709-1726), and Responsibility and punishment: whose mind?
 A response (Vol. 349, P. 1805-1809).
 A reprinting of this volume by Oxford University Press was published in 2006.